imperador/chromefy/README.md

     > You can use [THIS LIST](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices) to search for your processor, and then look at the internet which one is the best (the closest, the better).
   - Another Chrome OS recovery image from a TPM 1.2 device (EX: caroline; this is only needed if using an image from TPM2 device to fix a login issue, which is most likely the case for newer ones).
 If you don't know which one, just pick caroline
   - An image from a Chromium OS distribution (EX: [ArnoldTheBats Builds](https://chromium.arnoldthebat.co.uk/index.php?dir=special&order=modified&sort=desc)).
-   - The [Chromefy installation script](https://raw.githubusercontent.com/imperador/chromefy/master/chromefy.sh) (for the Method 1, the easy way).
+   - The [Chromefy installation script](https://github.com/imperador/chromefy/releases/download/v1.1/chromefy.sh) (for the Method 1 and Method 2, the easy ways).

 ## Installation Methods

-Chromefy has two installation options.
-The two options will probably require you to resize the third partition of your sdX drive (EX: sda3 inside sda) from its current size to atleast 4GB; I suggest using Gparted live USB to resize it;
+Chromefy has three installation options.
+The first option generates an img ready to deploy into your usb stick and then you can boot from it to install Chrome at your computer.
+The last two options will probably require you to resize the third partition of your sdX drive (EX: sda3 inside sda) from its current size to atleast 4GB; I suggest using Gparted live USB to resize it;

+### Option 1: Automated generation of Chrome img
+  - It uses a script and you don't need to resize partitions.
+  - Requires: One computer running Linux or Chromium.
+  - It will generate a Chrome img ready to install.

-### Option 1: Automated Script
+### Option 2: Automated Script
   - It uses a script, so the migration is easier.
   - Requires: 2 USB sticks: The first to deploy the Chromium img on it and the second to store the two recovery files.
   - As said before, you will need to resize the third partition of your sdX drive (EX: sda3 inside sda, if your main drive is sda).
 In this method you can either downsize sdX1 (data partition) or delete the sdX5 partition (we won't need it) to get more unallocated space.

-### Option 2: Manual Configuration
+### Option 3: Manual Configuration
   - It requires some patience and more commands.
 And it also has several steps that need to be done.
   - It can be done with only one USB stick.
   - Here you can't just delete the fifth (sdX5) partition, because you will need it.